 FAO celebrates World Food Day each year on 16 October to commemorate the founding of the Organization in 1945.
-Events are organized in over 150 countries across the world, making it one of the most celebrated days of the UN calendar.
-These events promote worldwide awareness and action for those who suffer from hunger and for the need to ensure food security and nutritious diets for all.
+The Food and Agriculture Organization (FAO) is a specialized agency of the United Nations that leads international efforts to defeat hunger.
 World Food Day is a chance to show our commitment to Sustainable Development Goal (SDG) 2 – to achieve Zero Hunger by 2030.

 The Culinary Institute of America | Conrad N. Hilton Library | 1946 Campus Drive | Hyde Park, NY 12538-1430